 While 90% of Americans say they want to die at home, four out of five will die in a hospital or other healthcare facility.
 Studies show that those dying in hospitals need more care at end of life, but often receive less.
 It is not always necessary to enact healthcare procedures; sitting close and holding a hand could be enough for the moment.
 Hospice and home care effectively meet the needs of dying patients in their homes.

-The role of the home health aide includes, however is not limited to, providing physical, emotional and spiritual comfort, while also granting respite for primary caregivers.
+The role of Oxford HealthCare and the home health aide includes, however is not limited to, providing physical, emotional and spiritual comfort, while also granting respite for primary caregivers.

 HOME Care of the Client with Neurological Diseases and Brain Injuries

-Oxford HealthCare’s Certified Home Health Aides have had special training on the following neurologic diseases and brain injuries that are commonly seen in home health clients; stroke, Alzheimer’s/Dementia, ALS, Progressive Supra-Nuclear Palsy, Multiple Sclerosis, Muscular Dystrophy, Brain Aneurysms, Traumatic brain injury, Quadriplegia/Paraplegia.
+Oxford HealthCare’s Certified Home Health Aides have had special training on the following neurological diseases and brain injuries that are commonly seen in home health clients; stroke, Alzheimer’s/Dementia, ALS, Progressive Supra-Nuclear Palsy, Multiple Sclerosis, Muscular Dystrophy, Brain Aneurysms, Traumatic brain injury, Quadriplegia/Paraplegia.
+Our team of home healthcare professionals are here to assist your loved one during their time of need.